The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 This seamless interactivity between Apple devices has been around for years, but Big Sur brings some useful new benefits to the mix.
 Highlights include a revamped Control Center that makes it much easier to toggle things such as Wi-Fi, Bluetooth and Do Not Disturb mode on the fly, and an upgraded iMessages experience that lets you pin conversations and reply to specific messages in group chats.

-We still have our nitpicks with macOS — some multitasking features simply work better on Windows, and we’d like to see wider game support — but its seamless compatibility with other Apple products make it a delight to use if you already own an iPhone, iPad or Apple Watch.
+We still have our nitpicks with macOS — some multitasking features simply work better on Windows, and we’d like to see wider game support — but its seamless compatibility with other Apple products makes it a delight to use if you already own an iPhone, iPad or Apple Watch.
 You can enjoy all of these features on a MacBook as well, but the new iMac’s large display makes it an especially great central hub for any Apple-heavy household.

 Which version of the iMac should you buy?